Graduated Washburn High School in Minneapolis, Minnesota in 1966.

 1991 until present, I've attended many classes at SRJC, mostly in the Computer Science department.

-My career has included almost continuous update training by vehicle manufacturers and from independent educators.
+My career has included almost continuous update training by vehicle manufacturers and from independent educators in the automotive area as well as continuous teacher training update classes.

 1974 - 1978 Served as an automotive instructor at Joint Independent School District 287, Hennepin County VoTech (Hennepin Technical Institute) teaching all facets of automotive repair to both secondary and post-secondary students.

 1978 - 1983 Served as Owner/Operator of two independent repair facilities, I was responsible for training my young staff of repair technicians.
 It was as much a mentoring role as it was a teaching role, and was very satisfying personally.

 1991 - 2009 Served as an adjunct faculty Automotive Instructor at Santa Rosa Junior College (SRJC) teaching mostly in the fields of: emission controls/smog testing, fuel systems, electrical systems, vehicle driveability, and Bureau of Automotive Repair licensing courses.

 Clifford W. Norton Jr.

 I was Born and raised in Minneapolis, Minnesota.
 In 1984 I moved to Santa Rosa with my family.
 I was hired by SRJC In 1991 as an Adjunct Faculty Automotive Instructor to teach the Brake/Chassis class.
-In 1992 I began teaching the California Bureau of Automotive Repair (BAR) Clean Air Car Course, and I have been teaching primarily Emission, Electrical, Fuel, and Driveability classes since then.
+In 1992 I began teaching the California Bureau of Automotive Repair (BAR) Clean Air Car Course, and I have been teaching primarily Emission, Electrical, Fuel, Driveability and Alternative Fuel/Hybrid Electrical Vehicle classes since then.

 I have been in the Automotive business my entire working life, beginning at a service station in Minneapolis, where I worked until I entered the U.S. Army in 1968.
 After discharge in 1971, I was back at the same service station until 1973 at which time I began working at a Chevrolet dealership in Wayzata, MN (an interesting side note is that the dealership owner's sister was named Betty Bloomer; she would later become First Lady Betty Ford).
 In 1974 I began substitute teaching at a magnificent brand-new trade technical school.